 In the House of Commons, on Thursday, Lord GODERICH moved an Address to her Majesty, praying that she will be pleased to take into her consideration the present system of promotion in the army, under wich non-commissioned officers rarely attain to the rank of commissioned officers, and scarcely ever to that of field-officers, and humbly to express to her Majesty the injustice and danger of the system.
 He said, the people of this country, including the wisest among them, are impressed with the necessity which existed for the fittest men in the right places.
 In the army, the theory of promotion is, that the power is vested solely with the Crown; but the selection of officers was greatly influenced by the purchase system.
 That system, which he believed had never been established by any law, is only a system of barter and sale.
-The officers of our army, generally speaking, are drawn from the wealthier classes, and the privates from the poorer classes; and between the two there is a wide and almost impassable gulf.
-It is true, any attempt to abolish the purchase system at once would be simple confiscation; but a beginning might be made.
+The officommittee to inquire into the grounds for the re- cers of our army, generally speaking, are drawn moval of the Right Honourable J. Kennedy, Com- from the wealthier classes, and the privates from the poorer classes; and between the two there is a wide to abolish the purchase system at once would be simple confiscation; but a beginning might be made.
 No doubt particular instances might be brought forward of promotion from the ranks; but these are only exceptions to the rule.
 The present period, when the high and the low were fighting side by side, was the fittest for the inauguration of a different system.
-He appealed to the example of France, and more especially to the case of Ney, who rose from the ranks to be a Marshal and a prince; and, referring to the noble letters written by our soldiers from the Crimea, asked if against a subordinate in the same office.
-The charge | such men did not possess an amount of reason, loyseemed to have been founded on a misapprehension, alty, and gentleness not to be surpassed by the and Mr. Kennedy showed no disposition to do justice highest?
+He appealed to the example of France, and more especially to the case of Ney, who rose from the ranks to be a Marshal and a prince; and, referring to the noble letters written by our soldiers from the Crimea, asked if such men did not possess an amount of reason, loyalty, and gentleness not to be surpassed by the highest?
 It had been said there was a difficulty in obtaining fit men for recruits; but he believed this difficulty would vanish if the men had a fair chance of promotion.
 Many young officers were sent out raw and untutored, very shortly after receiving their commissions, and had to be instructed by the sergeants, who ought not to have such men put over their heads.
 A number of commissions would shortly be at the disposal of the authorities, who might give them away to the deserving.
-He did not believe that the gentlemen of England would object to serving with men who had risen from the ranks; and he believed that by adopting the present motion, the House would be performing a truly conservative act.

-The motion was supported by Mr. OTWAY, Mr. WARNER, Captain Scobell (who pronounced the present system to be a shopkeeping mode of getting on in a profession), Mr. J. BALL.
-Sir DE LACY EVANS, Sir EREKINE PERRY, and Mr. W. O. STANLEY; and
+He did not believe that the gentlemen of England would object to serving with men who had risen from the ranks; and he believed that by adopting the present motion, the House would be performing a traly conservative act.
+The motion was supported by Mr, OTWAY, Mr. WARNER, Captain Scobell (who pronounced the present system to be a shopkeeping mode of getting on in a profession), Mr. J. BALL.
+Sir DE LACY EVANS, aimed at the better payment of the working clergy.
+Sir EREKINE PERRY, and Mr. W. O. STANLEY; and Mr. H. G. LIDDELL, moved to defer the second was opposed by Mr. F. PEEL, Lord LOVAINE, Co-reading for six months, as he considered that the lonel SIBTHORPE (who thought it advisable to "let property of the Church was not general property, well alone"), Sir J. WALSH, Lord SEYMOUR, Lord

-ELCHO, Mr. SIDNEY HERBERT, and Lord PADMER-
+ELCHO, Mr. SIDNEY HERBERT, and Lord PALMER-STON